TET2 c.4114_4131dup, p.Thr1372_Phe1377dup

 BA1 (Not Applied) Strength Modified

-According to Standard ACMG guidelines, the rule for BA1 is: 'Allele frequency is too high for the disorder (typically >5% in general population databases).'
-The evidence shows that the variant has a 0% frequency in population databases, so this rule is not applicable.
+According to standard ACMG guidelines, the rule for BA1 is: "Allele frequency is too high for the disorder (based on population data)."
+The evidence for this variant shows: allele frequency is zero in gnomAD.
 Therefore, this criterion is not applied.

 BS1